fieldtrip/website/workshop/madrid2019/tutorial_freq.md

    have chosen `cfg.tapsmofrq = 4`, which assumes a bandwidth of 8Hz smoothing
    (±4).
-For less smoothing you can specify smaller values, however, the following relation (determined by the Shannon number) must hold (see Percival and Walden, 1993).
+For less smoothing you can specify smaller values, however, the following relation (determined by the Shannon number) must hold (see Percival and Walden, 1993):

-K = 2 * tw * fw-1
+   K = 2*tw*fw-1,  where K is required to be larger than 0.

-where K (the number of multitapers) is required to be larger than 0.
-The more tapers are used, the greater the smoothing.
+K is the number of multitapers applied; the more tapers the greater the smoothing.

     cfg2 = [];
     cfg2.output    = 'pow';